PaleLebouf/OmahaScript/docs/legacyinfo/megaloqna.md

 > Does Megalo have any animation capabilities (ie you could smoothly move a Block 2x4 across Forge World) or are all the custom animations for Spire/Breakpoint/Boneyard just baked .map animations called by Megalo at runtime?

-See 14.
+See [here](#deviceMachines).
 All objects that you see animate in invasion are actually device machines, which Megalo has some limited control over.

 ## GUI additions
 > We’ve seen new toggles such as Supershields added post ship to the custom game GUI.
 Can Megalo scripters add new submenus?